Scaling Sequence-to-Sequence Generative Neural Rendering: Experiments

 When all available reference views are used, Kaleido's performance on the NeRF-Synthetic dataset is nearly on par with Instant-NGP.
 On the more complex LLFF and Mip-NeRF 360 scene datasets, Kaleido surpasses Instant-NGP, marking the first time a zero-shot generative model has matched the quality of a state-of-the-art, per-scene optimisation method.
 Qualitative comparisons are provided in Fig.~\ref{fig:nvs_many}.

 Given that per-scene methods can be (very) sensitive to camera coordinate systems and sometimes fail to converge, Kaleido's robust, data-driven performance highlights the immense potential of zero-shot solutions for general-purpose rendering.
+A detailed analysis of the computational trade-offs between generative and scene-specific methods is provided in Appendix~\ref{app:memory}.